-9-34.
-A principal PPBES-related committee
+9-32.
+A principal PPBE-related committee

-Although not a PPBES forum, the Army Systems Acquisition Review Council (ASARC) helps integrate the development and acquisition of materiel into all PPBES phases.
+Although not a PPBE forum, the Army Systems Acquisition Review Council (ASARC) helps integrate the development and acquisition of materiel into all PPBE phases.
 Chaired by the Army Acquisition Executive (AAE), the ASARC serves as the Army's senior-level review body for Acquisition Category (ACAT) I and II programs.
-(An ACAT I program is a Major Defense Acquisition Program for which the AAE exercises Milestone Decision Authority (MDA).
-An ACAT II program is one that fails to qualify as an ACAT I program but nevertheless meets the criteria for a major system.)
+(ACAT IC and ACAT IAC programs are Major Defense Acquisition Programs for which the AAE exercises Milestone Decision Authority (MDA)).
+An ACAT II program is one that fails to qualify as an ACAT I program, but nevertheless meets the criteria for a major system.)